Why Eating Seasonally in Portugal Is a Must for Food Lovers

 • Portugal is the world’s largest producer of carob, which explains why you’ll find it in many traditional desserts and even bread.

-Tomatoes and potatoes, both of which are important ingredients in many Portuguese dishes, are also widely available during the summer months.
-Both are often served with seafood; tomatoes might be blended into a stew like cataplana and potatoes are a common side dish for grilled fish.
-And if there’s one fish that represents summer in Portugal, it’s the sardine.
+Tomatoes and potatoes play an important role in many Portuguese dishes.
+Both are widely available during the summer months.
+Cooks often serve them with seafood.
+Tomatoes might be blended into a stew like cataplana.
+Potatoes are a common side dish for grilled fish.
+If there’s one fish that represents summer in Portugal, it’s the sardine.

 Grilled sardines are a quintessential summer food across the country.
-In Lisbon, you can find them on every street corner during the Festas de Santo António in June, usually served atop a slice of Portuguese bread or broa.
-Octopus is also a favorite summer dish; if you’re visiting the small coastal towns of the Algarve or Central Region, make sure to look for it on menus.
+In Lisbon, you can find them on every street corner during the Festas de Santo António in June.
+Vendors usually serve them atop a slice of Portuguese bread or broa.
+Octopus is also a favorite summer dish.
+If you’re visiting the small coastal towns of the Algarve or Central Region, look for it on menus.

 As for sweets, two treats come to mind:

-• First there’s the famous três delícias do Algarve.
-This rich cake isn’t necessarily eaten in summer, but it features two seasonal specialties—carob and (dried) figs—plus almonds.
+• The famous três delícias do Algarve is a rich cake.
+It isn’t necessarily eaten in summer, but it features two seasonal specialties—carob and (dried) figs—plus almonds.

-• Then there are the beloved bolas de Berlim: cream-filled doughnuts that you can buy from vendors on pretty much every beach in Portugal once summer starts.
+• The beloved bolas de Berlim are cream-filled doughnuts.
+You can buy them from vendors on almost every beach in Portugal once summer starts.

 Sardines on a platter with fresh potatoes.